Architectural design competition for Block 2

-Our goal is to transform this mix of aging buildings and two vacant parcels of land into an innovative complex that will meet the needs of a modernized Parliament as well as the public.
+Our goal is to transform this mix of aging buildings and 2 vacant parcels of land into an innovative complex that will meet the needs of Parliament and the public.

-The redesigned block will provide office space for the Senate and the House of Commons.
-It will also allow for the future consolidation of parliamentary accommodations, including space for the Library of Parliament, into Crown-owned assets.
+The redesigned block will provide office space for the Senate and the House of Commons and will allow for the future consolidation of parliamentary accommodations, including space for the Library of Parliament.
 It will also include renovated retail space on the Sparks Street Mall.

 Two of the eleven buildings in Block 2 have been dedicated for the development of an Indigenous Peoples’ Space.
-While these buildings currently stand independently from the design competition, the department will ensure the design and construction for the entire block honour and respect the significance of the space, which sits at the heart of Canada’s Parliamentary Precinct.
+While these buildings currently stand independently from the design competition, the department will ensure the design and construction for the entire block honours and respects the significance of the space, which sits at the heart of Canada’s Parliamentary Precinct.